The term “smart” is used to describe a wide variety of technologies—cars, watches, and even light bulbs.

-But it’s not always easy to know how exactly this revolution will impact you as a maintenance professional.
-How can you use sensors and software to take the term “smart maintenance” from buzzword to practical facility improvements?
+But it’s not always easy to know which solutions you need as a maintenance professional.
+Which sensors or software actually result in practical facility improvements?

 As a facility manager, you have a wealth of useful data produced by your building every day.
 When collected over weeks, months and years, this historical data is the most powerful tool available.

 If reactive maintenance or predictive maintenance is your current strategy for handling work requests, sensor data can be the ticket to a more effective condition-based maintenance strategy.

 A wide variety of sensors are available on the market to deliver insightful data for whatever asset you want to monitor.

 Sensor capabilities are improving, and the cost of sensors is dropping quickly.
 Currently, a water presence sensor is only around $100 to $200.

 WHERE TO START: Identify your most critical assets, those that have the most direct impact on your building’s occupants being safe and comfortable.
 Monitor those assets with sensor technology first for quick wins.